How common is hair loss

 Avoid Chemical Processing

 Experimenting with color too often can destroy strands.
 The chemicals associated with bleaching and lightening your natural hair color are incredibly potent.
-The science behind coloring requires strong chemicals to lift the hair shaft, or outermost layer of the hair, which permanently changes the integrity of each strand.
+The science behind coloring requires strong chemicals to lift the hair shaft, or the outermost layer of the hair, which permanently changes the integrity of each strand.
 Limit the amount of damage and hair loss by working with a professional colorist.

 Switch your Shampoo